ldtteam/MinecoloniesWiki/source/tutorials/tutorial.md

 So, the first thing you want to do is find the perfect spot to settle down.
 But, before you do that, there are two things you have to consider.
 The following comments are the most important you should read and consider to ensure a successful Town and avoid frustration.
 Please read all considerations first, before placing your [Supply Ship] or [Supply Camp].
 Even before starting to play:

 **Hint:** The most important tool you will need for the entire mod is the Build Tool.
 Craft the Build Tool so you can place all the buildings, worker huts and even the Supply Ship or Supply Camp in the perfect spot.

-Check out our Build tool video:
+<p style="text-align:center; font-size:20pt;"><b><a name="build_tool">Build Tool Video.</a></b></p>

 <p style="text-align:center;"><embed width="854" height="480" src="https://www.youtube.com/embed/DVGGDUXbTOY" frameborder="10" allow="autoplay; encrypted-media" allowfullscreen></p>

 ### Placement of the [Supply Ship] or [Supply Camp]

- When you place the [Supply Ship] it will spawn a chest that will contain the Town Hall block and the Building Tool.
+ When you place the [Supply Ship] it will spawn a chest that will contain the Town Hall block and the Build Tool.
 To place the Supply Ship, you need to have a large enough body of water.
 The Supply Ship is 32 x 11 blocks in length and width.
 So the recommended body of water must be at least (32 x 20).
 Use the Build Tool to see where the pShip will be placed and when you place the Supply Chest a chest will appear on the exact block you right clicked.
 The Chest will be directly in front of the ladder to board the supply ship (8 blocks from the boarding ladder) and the ladder is not in the middle of the Supply Ship.
 But please take into account the Town Hall placement as well before you place your Supply Ship. **Once the Supply Ship is placed, you can't place another Ship or Camp in this World anymore.**

 (Hint: if you're not using hte Build Tool and aren't able to place the Supply Ship, try it block by block: one to the right, left, closer or further from the water - or even directly over the water creating a walkway block by block).